 ANIMAL ABUSE.
-For the purposes of this Section only, animal abuse is defined as intentional physical or sexual abuse of an animal, neglect of an animal, or animal fighting.
+For the purposes of Sections 91.XXX through 91.
+XXX only, animal abuse is defined as intentional physical or sexual abuse of an animal, neglect of an animal, or animal fighting.

 INTERPERSONAL VIOLENCE.
-For the purposes of this Section only, interpersonal violence is defined as threats or acts of domestic violence, child abuse, elder abuse, or any form of child/adult neglect or intimate partner violence.
+For the purposes of Sections 91.XXX through 91.
+XXX, interpersonal violence is defined as acts of domestic violence and abuse as defined by KRS 403.720(1), child abuse or neglect as defined by KRS 600.020, abuse or neglect as defined by KRS 209.020 of an elder or dependent, or dating violence or abuse as defined in KRS 456.010.

 THE LINK.
-For the purposes of this Section only, is defined as the multiple correlations between animal abuse and crimes against people, particularly interpersonal violence such as child abuse, domestic violence, elder abuse, and sexual assault.
+For the purposes of this Section only, The Link is defined as the multiple correlations between animal abuse and crimes against people, particularly interpersonal violence such as child abuse, domestic violence, elder abuse, and sexual assault.